Reach-Industries/Frontend-Test-2022/README.md

 - Typescript
 - React

 All sourcecode must be submitted via GitHub, with the repo shared on the career portal questionaire, or submitted as a reply to the career application response email.

+Must make the two required queries, display and play the video file, and display the associated frame data.

 Bonus Points
 =============